• Skip to primary navigation

 • Add the soy sauce and sugar, then simmer gently for another 5 minutes.
 Give it a taste and add a bit more sugar if it's too spicy, or chilli if you want it spicier!

-1 tbsp brown sugar, 3 tbsp light soy sauce
+1 tablespoon brown sugar, 3 tablespoon light soy sauce

 • Remove the kaffir lime leaf and lemongrass, then serve with rice.
 It would usually be served with Jasmine rice but whatever rice you have will work just fine!